 This Elizabethan portrait miniature with the motto Attici Amoris Ergo is an example of baffling written and visual Elizabethan code.
 The portrait is by Nicholas Hilliard and has two versions, one in the Victoria & Albert Museum, London and the other in a private collection.
 The face shows some sign of damage, but overall, this portrait is in good condition.
 There has been much speculation focusing on the translation of the motto and on the significance of the female hand from the sky.

 A straight translation of the motto from the Latin is Therefore, by, with, from or through the love of Atticus, which makes no apparent sense.
 Why refer to Atticus?
 There has been speculation about this being a reference to Athenian love – a Victorian euphemism for homosexuality?
-If so, then why the definitely female hand coming from a cloud?
-Why not a more androgynous looking hand?
+If so, why the overtly female hand coming from a cloud?
+Why not a more androgynous hand?
 Why the reference of being ‘therefore, by, with, from or through any love at all?
 This motto clearly had relevance to the recipient, or recipients because there are two versions of this portrait from the same period.

-The poet, Richard Burns, was inspired by this portrait and in my correspondence with him he said how he thought it was perhaps a son who was the product of an adulterous relationship, hence the cloud hiding the identity of his mother.
+The poet, Richard Burns, was inspired by this portrait and within my correspondence with him he said how he thought it was perhaps a son who was the product of an adulterous relationship, hence the cloud hiding the identity of his mother.